Canada Graduate Scholarships — Doctoral program

 Where to submit an application

-You must apply either through a Canadian institution or directly to the appropriate agency depending on your registration status at the application deadline date and/or your registration status in the calendar year of application.
+You must apply either through a Canadian institution or directly to the appropriate agency, depending on your registration status on the application deadline date and/or your registration status during the calendar year of application.
+Where you intend to hold the award has no impact on the channel through which you must apply.
 Failure to submit an application through the correct channel will result in your application being rejected.

 To determine the correct channel, you must